Michael Signer: Professional career

 Signer has worked as a technology executive in both public and private companies, as a practicing attorney, and as a professor.
-He is Partner and Chair of the Domestic Practice at Madison Law & Strategy Group, PLLC, a boutique law and consulting firm he founded in 2010.
+In 2026 he was named Chief Policy and Legal Officer of EverDriven Technologies, the nation's largest provider of alternative transportation to children experiencing homelessness and those with disabilities.
+He previously was Partner and Chair of the Domestic Practice at Madison Law & Strategy Group, PLLC, a boutique law and consulting firm he founded in 2010.
 From 2022-2025, he served as North America Policy Director at Airbnb, the publicly-traded tourism and hospitality company, where he oversaw a team of 50 professionals.
 From 2017-2022, he was Partner, VP and General Counsel of WillowTree, Inc., a digital design firm with 1,000 employees.
 He served as counsel to then-Governor Mark Warner of Virginia.
 He previously served as co-chair of the Business Law Section of the Charlottesville-Albemarle Bar Association and chaired the Pro Bono Committee of the Young Lawyers Conference of the Virginia State Bar.

 He has been a professor at the University of Virginia's Politics Department and Batten School of Leadership and Public Policy, Virginia Tech's School of Public and International Affairs, and Reichman University in Herzilya, Israel.

 A voting rights attorney, he was statewide director for the 2004 election protection program directed by the Democratic National Committee.
 In 2010, he traveled to Panjshir Province, Afghanistan, as a member of a USAID-sponsored mission to monitor Afghanistan's parliamentary elections.
 He founded and co-chaired the New Electoral Reform Alliance for Virginia.